HariSekhon/DevOps-Bash-tools/README.md

 - `image_join_vertical.sh` - joins two images top and bottom after matching their widths so they align correctly
 - `image_join_horizontal.sh` - joins two images left and right after matching their heights so they align correctly
 - `imageopen.sh` - opens the given image file using whatever available tool is found on Linux or Mac
-- `svg_to_png.sh` - convert an SVG image to PNG to be usable on websites that don't support SVG images like LinkedIn, Medium or Reddit
+- `svg_to_png.sh` - converts an SVG image to PNG to be usable on websites that don't support SVG images like LinkedIn, Medium or Reddit
-- `avif_to_png.sh` - convert an Avif image to PNG to be usable on websites that don't support Webp images like LinkedIn
+- `avif_to_png.sh` - converts an Avif image to PNG to be usable on websites that don't support Webp images like LinkedIn
-- `webp_to_png.sh` - convert a Webp image to PNG to be usable on websites that don't support Webp images like Medium
+- `webp_to_png.sh` - converts a Webp image to PNG to be usable on websites that don't support Webp images like Medium

 #### Audio